RomandRapido/Mutation-Simulation/README.md

 Studies report temperature rises have made mutations increasingly deleterious  (Guo et al., 1996; Dieterle et al., 2010; Ndo et al., 2018 as cited in Kontopoulos et al., 2020), which is typically hypothesized to be due to the decline in protein stability at elevated temperatures (Puurtinen et al., 2016 as cited in Kontopoulos et al., 2020; Berger et al, 2020).
 Under this view, ΔΔG is assumed to be constant and independent of temperature, where it is known as the temperature-invariant ΔΔG hypothesis.

-Our study shall challenge this assumption, using empirical data across of Dieterle et al. (2010) which has a diverse set of proteins to investigate whether mutation-induced changes in protein stability (ΔΔG) vary with temperature.
+Our study shall challenge this assumption, using empirical data across of Dehouck et al. (2011) which has a diverse set of proteins to investigate whether mutation-induced changes in protein stability (ΔΔG) vary with temperature.
 With our project, we aim to test the validity of the temperature-invariant ΔΔG hypothesis and explore the possibility of the effect of mutations on protein stability being temperature-dependent.

 Given the known thermodynamic sensitivity of proteins, that mutations may become more destabilizing at higher temperatures, there is a critical need to reassess this assumption.
 This study addresses this gap by statistically modeling ΔΔG as a function of temperature across a diverse dataset of protein mutations, aiming to reveal whether mutation effects on protein stability are indeed temperature-dependent.